oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Attempt to better explain how salt in the Disclosure makes guessing the preimage of the digest infeasible
    * Consolidate salt entropy and length security consideration subsections
    * Unnumbered most of the examples for improved clarity
+   * More definitive language around the exclusive use of the `cnf` claim for enabling Key Binding

    -08